 Thanks to all-in-one management platforms, vacation rental managers can manage dozens of properties across multiple channels.
 As industry professionals, we take this seamless connectivity for granted.
-But did you know that without one crucial technological advance, none of this would be possible?
+But did you know that without one crucial technological advance, none of this would be ?
 We’re talking about application programming interface (API) – the unsung hero behind all the software we’ve become reliant on to operate and scale our vacation rental businesses.

 The use of travel API technology has exploded across the tech and vacation rental industry in recent years.
 But what exactly is an API, how does it simplify the lives of VRMCs, and where will this technology bring us?
 Let’s find out.